 - 63. There will be a single register system capturing whether a person has expressed a wish for or against donation. - 64.
 The new register system will also be able to record "partial" decisions, i.e. if someone only wants to donate some but not all of their organs.
 People who decide not to express a wish for or against donation will not be included on the register. - 65.
-A recent review of registration systems recommends that the best approach for developing new register arrangements would be to redevelop the ODR so that it can provide both its existing functions for people outside Wales, and provide the opportunity for people in Wales to opt-out.
-Information recorded on the current ODR which relates to people living in Wales will need to be transferred to the new register.
-The system will not allow a person who does not live in Wales to record a wish not to be a donor (an opt-out).
-However, please see paragraph 52 above for people who move away from Wales. - 66.
+A review of registration systems in 2012 recommended that the best approach for developing new register arrangements would be to redevelop the ODR so that it can provide both its existing functions for people outside Wales, and provide the opportunity for people in Wales to opt-out.
+This has now been agreed between the Welsh Government, the UK Government, and the devolved administrations of Scotland and Northern Ireland.
+The system will allow a person who lives in Wales to record a wish not to be a donor (an opt-out).
+Please see paragraph 52 above for people who move away from Wales. - 66.
 Redeveloping the ODR in an integrated way will minimise the risks of holding contradictory records on an individual by maintaining only one database containing a single record for each person who has expressed a view in relation to donation.
-It is anticipated that the new register arrangements will be maintained by NHSBT who currently manage the existing ODR, although the details are still being discussed.

-- 67. Given that under the existing legislation a recorded wish not to consent to organ donation has legal status, the new register for Welsh individuals will need to be accessible whether a person died in Wales or elsewhere in the UK.
+The new register arrangements will be maintained by NHSBT who currently manage the existing ODR.
+Discussions are continuing with the other UK administrations on the detailed functions of the new register. - 67.
+Given that under the existing legislation a recorded wish not to consent to organ donation has legal status, the new register for Welsh individuals will need to be accessible whether a person died in Wales or elsewhere in the UK.
 The Privacy Impact Assessment at Appendix 7 of the Regulatory Impact Assessment sets out how data will be accessed.
 In due course, a Data Protection Policy and Fair Processing Notice will be developed. - 68.
 As a minimum the register will capture the following details, however it is important to stress that only information needed for the purpose will be held: